-Eating Disorders, Crash Diets and Substance Abuse: Male Eating Disorders
+Eating Disorders, Crash Diets, and Substance Abuse: Male Eating Disorders

-Eating disorders are complicated problem, and teen boys might be intensely reluctant to discuss the issue with anyone at all, but it could be at the root of the way a child behaves when food is involved.
+Eating disorders are complicated problems, and teen boys might be intensely reluctant to discuss the issue with anyone at all, but it could be at the root of the way a child behaves when food is involved.

 Parents of adolescent boys are often expected to keep the refrigerator full of tasty snacks, and the cupboards loaded with quick meals that can be whipped up at a moment’s notice.
-In families like this, food can work as a substitute for affection, meaning that the amount a child eats can seem akin to the amount that child is loved.
+In families like this, food can work as a substitute for affection, meaning that the amount a child eats can seem akin to the amount that the child is loved.
 Even so, if a teen boy doesn’t seem willing to eat, a parent might be relieved at the change, wondering how much less the groceries might cost each week.
 If the boy starts eating huge amounts, on the other hand, a parent might swell with pride at the joy the teen seems to demonstrate regarding the family larder.
 In general, however, these little changes in appetite cause little more than a flicker of attention, as parents might simply attribute them to the changing demands of a growing body that’s in constant flux.

 That’s unfortunate, as some appetite changes that manifest in adolescent boys come about due to eating disorders, and sometimes, those eating disorders come with a nasty side order of substance abuse.

 The National Eating Disorders Association (NEDA) reports that 10 million men who live in the United States will have some kind of eating disorder at some point in life.
 Even though the disease is commonly associated with women, particularly adolescent girls, it’s a disease that can strike almost anyone, at any time.
 How an eating disorder can manifest can be strikingly different, however, and there are three specific sets of behaviors that are commonly used to differentiate different types of eating disorders.